vaishs/v-al-folio/_courses/col352-jan25.md

 </header>
 <p>
 	<ul>
-			<li><p>In-class quizzes: 15&ndash;20%.
-There will be some surprise quizzes conducted in class at various points during the semester.
-Absence in a quiz is directly marked 0.
-No make-up quizzes will be conducted.</p></li>
-			<li><p>Major quizzes: 20%.
-A handful of major quizzes will be conducted during the semester.
-These will be announced in advance.
-Absence in a quiz is directly marked 0.
-No make-up quizzes will be conducted.</p></li>
 			<li><p>Minor: 25%.
 No re-minor will be conducted.
 If you miss the minor for a medical reason (with appropriate documentation produced within one week of the minor), the major marks will be scaled up accordingly.</p></li>
 			<li><p>Major: 35%.
 The syllabus for the major exam will include everything covered in the course.</p></li>
+			<li><p>Quizzes: 35&ndash;40%.
+There will be both scheduled and surprise quizzes conducted at various points during the semester.
+Absence in a quiz is directly marked 0.
+No make-up quizzes will be conducted.</p></li>
 			<li><p>Tutorial participation: 0&ndash;5%.</p></li>
 	</ul>
 </p>